| In some states, couples can become legally married by living together for a

 marriage.

-Delaware law does not provide for a common-law marriage.
+DELAWAREDelaware law does not provide for a common-law marriage.
 13 DCA �126.
-FLORIDA

-Florida law does not recognize a common-law marriage.
-GEORGIA
+FLORIDAFlorida law does not recognize a common-law marriage.

 common-law marriage to come into existence, the parties must be able to contract, must